 As you all have been reading Lauren and I purchased a new condo in Seattle, WA.
 Before buying the condo, my biggest purchase was a $8,000 car so this was a new one for both of us.
-I did most of the foot work and I have a few things I’d like to pass on to everyone out there.
+This thrusted me to implement on what a Zumbly blog professes to: invest in a good real estate tech startup to get lucratice returns.
+As for the house, I did most of the foot work and I have a few things I’d like to pass on to everyone out there.

 - Do NOT sign anything with a realtor.
 If you do and you find something on your own you have to write up the agreement through them.